RatkoFri/first_homework/FirstHomework.md

 ### Disclaimer

 Please note, the provided solution is just a reference implementation.
-You are encouraged to implement your own version of the design to enhance your learning experience.
+You are encouraged to implement your own version of the design if you wish to do so.